dullage/workfl.ws/README.md

 ## To Do

+* PNG export.
 * Add diagrams to help modal.
 * Scrollbar styling (for long input).
 This is done on the help modal using [simplebar](https://github.com/Grsmto/simplebar) but this is incompatible with textarea.
-* Saving.
-Can the markup be stored in the URL similar to [itty.bitty.site](http://link.dullage.com/21a98)?
 * workfl allows for node and connection descriptions.
-A mermaid callback may be able show these descriptions in a popup.
+Mermaid supports tooltips so may be used to display these connection descriptions?
 * Syntax highlighting.